UNINETTSigma2/documentation/jobs/jobtypes.md

 All normal jobs gets exclusive access to whole nodes (all CPUs and memory).
 If a job tries to use more (resident) memory than is configured on the nodes, it will be killed.
 Currently, this limit is 60 GiB, *but could change*.
-The maximal wall time limit for normal jobs is two days (48 hours).
+The maximal wall time limit for normal jobs is 7 days (168 hours).

 Note that setting `--cpus-per-task` does *not* bind the tasks to the given number of CPUs for normal jobs; it merely sets `$OMP_NUM_THREADS` so that OpenMP jobs by